Reopening Washington County

 - Summer school and camps can open.

-The governor's website is a good source for details about the reopening requirements mentioned above.
-You'll also find details and further guidance on:
+The governor's website is a good source for further information on:

 - Reopening Oregon: Details on restarting public life and business